Mind the gaps in Canada’s mental health care system

-While I’d read about the gaps in Canada’s mental health care system, I didn’t really expect to encounter them when I went looking for professional help for my daughter’s depression.
+While I’d read about the gaps in Canada’s mental health care system, I didn’t expect to encounter them when I went looking for professional help for my daughter’s depression.
+For what it’s worth, here’s where we got caught.

 1. Canada has a shortage of psychiatrists